 With so many digital planners out there, you’re likely to be able to find one (or many) that works for you.
 If you don’t find one that fits your needs, you can learn to make your own.
 You can create one very easily by signing up for this digital planner template kit.
 Everything is already done for you, you just switch things up a bit to make it unique to you.
 It’s so easy!

-If you really want to learn how to make things custom to you, I recommend this course on creating passive income with planners.
-You learn how to make printables and digital planners that you can then create a business out of.
+If you want to learn how to make a planner that is truly custom to you, I recommend this course on creating passive income with planners.
+You learn how to make printables and digital planners that you can then sell on Etsy.
 This is where I learned how to make the planners I sell on my Etsy shop.
 Even if you choose not to sell planners, it’s incredibly fun to learn how to make them.

 Benefits of Using a Digital Planner